Orthopaedic Residency Overview

 - Atmosphere of demanding and thorough professional training, while also respecting the value and necessity of establishing a personal balance for you and your family

 Welcome.
-I would like to take this opportunity to tell you about the UConn Musculoskeletal Institute and Orthopedics & Sports Medicine at UConn Health.
+We would like to take this opportunity to tell you about the UConn Musculoskeletal Institute and Orthopedics & Sports Medicine at UConn Health.

 The fact that we have our own building dedicated to musculoskeletal care demonstrates UConn Health's commitment to our growth and success.
 We offer patients the convenience of “one stop shopping” for all their musculoskeletal needs.
 Our specialists work in close proximity to one other which enhances patient care and stimulates both clinical and basic science research collaborations.